An introduction to mental health terminology

 Depression

-Depression is a mental health condition that can cause a person to have severe feelings of sadness.
-These feelings of sadness usually last for an extended period of time, but some people also experience a more short-term form of depression called situational depression that can develop in response to stressful or traumatic experiences.
+Depression is a mental health condition that causes feelings of low mood that interfere with a person’s daily functioning.
+These feelings of low mood usually last for an extended period of time.
+However, some people also experience shorter episodes of low mood in response to stressful or traumatic life experiences.
 Depression affects one in 10 people in Ireland but is often treatable.
-Symptoms of depression often include feelings of overwhelming sadness and hopelessness and loss of interest in activities that are usually enjoyed.
-Depression also causes sleep disturbances, changes in appetite, and thoughts of death, suicide or self-harm.
+Symptoms of depression often include feelings of overwhelming sadness and hopelessness, and loss of interest in activities that were previously enjoyed.
+Depression can also cause sleep disturbances, changes in appetite, and thoughts of death, suicide or self-harm.

-Three commonly known eating disorders include Anorexia, Bulimia and Binge Eating Disorder.
+Three commonly known eating disorders include anorexia nervosa, bulimia nervosa and binge eating disorder.
 A person can also have a mixed type of eating disorder with a combination of symptoms.
 Eating disorders can affect your thoughts, feelings, and behaviours.
 A person with an eating disorder may use food and weight as a way to cope with emotional distress.
-Some people with eating disorders judge their self-worth on their physical shape and weight.
+Some people with eating disorders judge their self-worth based on their physical shape and weight.
 All age groups, gender, socio-economic and cultural backgrounds can be impacted by eating disorders.
+Read more about the different types of eating disorders.

-Anxiety is a feeling of unease, or worry that you might feel about something.
-It is understandable for everyone to experience anxiety at some stage in their life.
-With Generalised Anxiety Disorder (GAD) people may find it harder than most to control their worry or anxiety, to the extent that it impacts their everyday life.
+Anxiety is a feeling of unease or worry that often revolves around anticipation of an uncertain future event.
+It is normal for everyone to experience anxiety from time to time.
+With Generalised Anxiety Disorder (GAD) however, people find it hard to control their anxiety, which has a significant negative impact on their everyday life.
 GAD can cause both mental and physical symptoms.
-People with it may feel anxious most days.
-These symptoms vary from person to person but can include a wide range of things such as having trouble concentrating and being unable to sleep.
+People with GAD may feel anxious most days.
+These symptoms vary from person to person but can include having trouble concentrating and being unable to sleep.

 Mood Disorders

 Mood disorders are a collection of mental health conditions that affect a person’s mood or emotional state.
-Often, someone’s mood changes depending on the situation they’re in, but people who live with mood disorders experience long periods of extreme emotion that are not consistent with the current situation or circumstances.
-Depression and bipolar disorder are two of the most common mood disorders.
+Often, someone’s mood changes depending on the situation they’re in.
+But people who live with mood disorders can experience long periods of intense sadness, anger or other emotional states.
+These emotional states are often disproportionate (mismatched) to the situation or circumstances a person is experiencing.
+Major depressive disorder and bipolar disorder are two of the most common mood disorders.

-Obsessive-Compulsive Disorder is a type of anxiety disorder where a person has distressing, repetitive thoughts.
-Sometimes, as a strategy towards stopping intrusive thoughts, someone with OCD will compulsively repeat an action (such as turning on and off a light switch).
-For example, a person may have obsessive negative thoughts that something bad is going to happen to them or their family and as a way of suppressing these thoughts they will repeat an action or ritual such as cleaning or checking doors are locked.
+Obsessive-Compulsive Disorder (OCD) is a mental health condition where a person experiences unwanted, intrusive thoughts, images or urges.
+People living with OCD compulsively repeat certain action (such as turning on and off a light switch) in order to manage the anxiety generated by intrusive thoughts or images.
+For example, a person may have unwanted intrusive thoughts that something bad will happen to them or their family.
+To cope with these thoughts, they might feel compelled to repeat certain actions or rituals, such as cleaning or checking that the doors are locked.
 Carrying out a routine or action can give a person with OCD temporary relief from their anxiety because it can support them to feel in control of a situation and its outcome.

 Panic Disorder

 Panic disorder is an anxiety disorder where a person may regularly have sudden attacks of panic or fear.
-Everyone experiences feelings of anxiety and panic at certain times and it’s a natural response to stressful or dangerous and/or uncertain situations.
-But someone with panic disorder has feelings of anxiety, stress and panic attacks regularly and at any time, often for no apparent reason.
+Everyone experiences feelings of anxiety and panic at certain times.
+This is a natural response to stressful or dangerous and/or uncertain situations.
+But someone with panic disorder frequently feels anxiety and stress and experiences regular panic attacks, often for no apparent reason.

-Postnatal Depression (PND) is a type of depression some people experience after they have had a baby.
+Postnatal Depression (PND) is a type of depression some people experience after they have given birth.
 It usually develops in the first four to six weeks after childbirth, although in some cases it may not develop for several months.
-Symptoms of postnatal depression include low mood, feeling unable to cope and difficulty sleeping.
+Symptoms of postnatal depression include low mood, feeling unable to cope, and difficulty sleeping.

 PTSD is a mental health condition that is triggered by a traumatic event.
-A person suffering from PTSD can experience symptoms such as flashbacks of the event, nightmares, severe anxiety and uncontrollable thoughts about the event.
+A person suffering from PTSD can experience symptoms such as flashbacks of the event, nightmares, severe anxiety, and uncontrollable thoughts about the event.
 They may also avoid places or activities associated with the event and experience negative changes in their thoughts, feelings and reactions.
-It is common for a person who has experienced trauma to have some difficulty with coping or adjusting, but if these difficulties do not get better with time and self-care they may develop PTSD.
+It is common for a person who has experienced trauma to have some difficulty with coping or adjusting.
+However, if these difficulties do not get better with time and self-care, they may develop PTSD.
 The symptoms of PTSD can begin to show a month after a traumatic event but may not appear for years.

 Schizophrenia